Why should I choose ETC instead of another physical therapy clinic?

 How long will my treatment take?

-Each session will last for approximately 30 minutes to 40 minutes depending on your insurance.
+Each session will last approximately 30 minutes to 40 minutes depending on your insurance.
 Often our therapists will strive to give you extra time as schedules allow.
 How frequently you attend and the duration of your treatment will be determined by your physical therapist and physician.
 Some issues can be improved within a few visits; more severe or chronic conditions may require long-term treatment.

 I have a very busy schedule; how will I make time for physical therapy?